mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * keyboard shortcuts
   * ctrl-w workbench.action.closeActiveEditor (custom)
   * ctrl-left workbench.action.previousEditor (custom)
-    * I also assigned ctrl-k to this based on the Vim cursor movement key "k".
+    * I also assigned ctrl-h to this based on the Vim cursor movement key "k".
   * ctrl-right workbench.action.nextEditor (custom)
     * I also assigned ctrl-l to this based on the Vim cursor movement key "k".
   * ctrl-{n} (cmd-{n}) moves focus to nth editor group or split